Hugh Pembroke Vowles: Political ideas

 a time of great change is at hand."

 He recognised the danger posed by Hitler to Eastern Europe at the end of the 1930s.
 In "Ukraine and its People" (1939), he wrote "There is good reason to believe that Herr Hitler proposes to make use of (Ukrainian minority movements) to serve his own ambitions.
 The nature of these ambitions, which include the annexation of Soviet Ukraine, is indicated in Mein Kampf".

-It is interesting that whilst being a Communist, Hugh Vowles' first wife was a shareholder in her family's milling company in Gloucester, England.
-The company, Priday, Metford and Company Limited, was, however, family-owned for five generations and renowned for retaining many staff members for over fifty years.

-In a brief account of his life left in about 1990 by his daughter in law Elizabeth Langhorne, she states: "HPV was an engineer, socialist and journalist.
-He also moved to Gloucester and worked as a left wing journalist trying to promote peaceful relations with the Soviet Union.
-Conservatives still run when they see a Vowles in their territory".